Take Action If the VA Denies Your Claim

 Understanding the Appeals Process for Pennsylvania Veterans

 Depending on when you received your denial from the VA, you may pursue disability benefits under the Legacy appeals program or the current Appeals Reform system.
-To ensure that your claim remains eligible, you should file a Notice of Disagreement as soon as possible if you plan to contest the VA’s decision with an appeal.

-For Pennsylvania veterans submitting a Legacy appeal, the VA asks that you completely agree, partially agree, or completely disagree with their decision before you proceed.
+To ensure your claim remains eligible, file a Notice of Disagreement as soon as possible if you plan to contest the VA’s decision with an appeal.
+For Pennsylvania veterans submitting a Legacy appeal, the VA asks that you completely agree, partially agree, or completely disagree with the decision before proceeding.

 From there, you can request a hearing at a regional VA office in Pennsylvania.
 Alternatively, you can continue to pursue an appeal with the Board of Veterans’ Appeals.